tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 A [sentence card](http://www.antimoon.com/how/usingsm-makeitems-sentence.htm)
 is an SRS card with a sentence in the question field.
 The sentence has **one** unknown word or phrase.
-Some people might make cards with multiple unknowns but it comes at the expense of harder reviews.
+Some people might make cards with multiple unknowns, but it comes at the expense of harder reviews.

 Wozniak argues that: